5 Ways to Safeguard Your Real Estate Business

 Keeping your real estate business safe requires a specialized strategy.
 Here are a few ways to help begin the process:

-- Train employees.
-End-users are the first line of defense, but they need to know what they are looking for.
+- End-users are the first line of defense, but they need to know what they are looking for.
 Hold regular training, or refresh, sessions on common email-based attack vectors.
 This is also a good time to review restrictive policies, including those about wire transfers.

 For those businesses looking for an even more robust security overhaul, consider what iCorps' experts have to offer.
 While you work to secure your client data, our technicians can help develop and implement policies covering: document retention and destruction, cyber and data security, and breach response and notification.
 We can also help ensure that your security infrastructure reflects your state's updated laws regarding personally identifiable information (PII), data-related business policies, and other regulated practices.
 For more information about the power of a collaborative security partnership, contact an iCorps technician today.